sismo-core/ens-sdao/README.md

 # Subdomain DAOS

-The goal a Subdomain DAO (SDAO) is to expose a first in first served Registrar for a `domain.eth` where anyone can register a `subdomain.domain.eth` for free and owns it.
+The goal a Subdomain DAO (SDAO) is to expose a first-come first-served Registrar for a `domain.eth` where anyone can register a `subdomain.domain.eth` for free and owns it.

 This repository presents a set of tools in order to kickstart a SDAO.

 The core contract `SDaoRegistrar` contains the registration logic with the minimal restrictions and logic.

-A set of extensions is available in order to let the developer chooses what additional features or restrictions should be applied.
+A set of extensions is available in order to let the developer choose what additional features or restrictions should be applied.

 As ready to use examples, a list of presets has been made.
 Each preset uses a different set of extensions that may fit common use cases.